Sembiance/dexvert/README.md

 # dexvert - Decompress EXtract conVERT

-This is a nodejs based program that can decompress, extract and convert a wide variety of old file formats to modern day equilivants.
+Convert old file formats into modern ones.
+Powered by NodeJS, Gentoo and a ton of helper programs.

 See [SUPPORTED.md](SUPPORTED.md) and [UNSUPPORTED.md](UNSUPPORTED.md) for file formats that are supported or unsupported.